 About Michelle A. Williams

-Michelle A. Williams, SM ’88, ScD ’91, is Dean of the Faculty, Harvard T.H.
-Chan School of Public Health, and Angelopoulos Professor in Public Health and International Development, a joint faculty appointment at the Harvard Chan School and Harvard Kennedy School.
+Michelle A. Williams, SM ’88, ScD ’91, is Joan L. and Julius H. Jacobson Professor of Epidemiology and Public Health at Harvard T.H.
+Chan School.
 She is an internationally renowned epidemiologist and public health scientist, an award-winning educator, and a widely recognized academic leader.
+Previously, Dr. Williams served as Dean of Faculty, Harvard T.H.
+Chan School of Public Health.
 Prior to becoming Dean, she was Professor and Chair of the Department of Epidemiology at the Harvard Chan School and Program Leader of the Population Health and Health Disparities Research Programs at Harvard’s Clinical and Translational Sciences Center.
-Dean Williams previously had a distinguished career at the University of Washington School of Public Health.
+Dr. Williams previously had a distinguished career at the University of Washington School of Public Health.
 Her scientific work places special emphasis in the areas of reproductive, perinatal, pediatric, and molecular epidemiology.
-Dean Williams has published more than 500 scientific articles and was elected to the National Academy of Medicine in 2016.
+Dr. Williams has published more than 500 scientific articles and was elected to the National Academy of Medicine in 2016.
 In 2020, she was awarded the Ellis Island Medal of Honor and recognized by PR Week as one of the top 50 health influencers of the year.
-The Dean has an undergraduate degree in biology and genetics from Princeton University, a master’s in civil engineering from Tufts University, and master’s and doctoral degrees in epidemiology from the Harvard Chan School.
+Dr. Williams has an undergraduate degree in biology and genetics from Princeton University, a master’s in civil engineering from Tufts University, and master’s and doctoral degrees in epidemiology from the Harvard Chan School.